Feeds:

 _____________________

-7. Omitting the publisher’s mark.
-The publisher’s mark is the emblem, symbol, or insignia that designates a book as being the product of a particular publishing company.
+7. Omitting the printer’s mark.
+The printer’s mark is the emblem, symbol, or insignia that designates a book as being the product of a particular publishing company.
 As a self-publisher, you need to create a publishing company name, and your publishing company will want to develop a symbol that represents it.
 This symbol generally is printed on the copyright page and on the spine of the book.
 After getting a general feel for the front cover, this is the first thing I look for in a complete book; its absence is a the clear sign of an amateur self-publisher.

 _____________________